matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 **Check your quantum software** We found that Pennylane backend simulators do not support vector-state distribution on multiple AMD GPUs available on LUMI, but for NVIDIA GPUs only.
 We highlight importance of studying software and integration with different providers beforehand to avoid potential problems.

 **Containerization of project**.
-To keep HPC infrastructure efficient only minimal setup is available for user without special privileges. *Containerization* of project provides a convenient solution to deal with installation and setup simplifying workflow.
+To keep HPC infrastructure efficient only minimal setup is available for user without special privileges. *Containerization* of the project provides a convenient solution to deal with installation and setup simplifying workflow.
 For example scheduling work in this project required only setting a few environmental variables and running proper sbatch script; most of extra steps that are often required for setup can be encapsulated within container definition.
 This  approach does not rely on software installed on LUMI and can be customized for specific needs, while providing high level of control, resembling root privileges.